jf2987/My-Interests/README.md

-- 👋 Hi, I’m Jasmin Fernandez Castillo
+- 👋 Hi, I’m Jasmin Fernandez Castillo.
+My name is pronounced "Hazz-Mean".
+My pronouns are they, them, theirs.
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning how to better code in R, Python and SQL.
 - 💞️ I’m looking to collaborate on any project I deem interesting.